 - Respond (research if needed) to questions about plants, grounds, and services.

 - Introduce visitors to the Arboretum Botanical Explorer and assist them in its use.

 - Ensure that brochure displays are stocked.

-- Weekend volunteers may also sell tram tickets (seasonal) and provide change for the koi feeding machine (summer only)
+- Seasonal: may also sell tram tickets and provide change for the koi food machine

 - Customer Service